nestauk/ds-cookiecutter/docs/structure.md

 ## GitHub Actions

-Since `pre-commit` runs locally on individual machines, we have also put in GitHub Actions to ensure that the `pre-commit` checks are also run on any pull requests, and any pushes to `dev` or `main`.
+Since `pre-commit` runs locally on individual machines, we have also put in GitHub Actions to ensure that the `pre-commit` checks are also run on any pull requests.
 These should be used by reviewers to ensure that any code meets the standards set in the `pre-commit-config.yaml` prior to merging.
 Given `pre-commit` is setup by default with the project, no manual setup should be required.
 Every time you update `pre-commit`, these checks will be reflected and run in GitHub Actions.

 ## Reproducible environment